 According to the traditional Bhavishya Purana, Samba, the handsome son of Lord Krishna, once created the error of slighting the mischievous sage Narada.
 In revenge, Narada tricked Samba into visiting a forbidden place where the women of the court were bathing.
-When Lord Krishna learnt of this, he cursed his son and therefore the young prince was immediately plagued by a disfiguring skin disease.
-Samba pleaded his innocence, and proved it.
+When Lord Krishna learned of this, he cursed his son, and therefore the young prince was immediately plagued by a disfiguring skin disease.
+Samba pleaded his innocence and proved it.
 His repentant father told him to wash within the Chandrabhanga river.
-When Samba was cured, he designed a temple in honour of Surya, the Sun God.
+When Samba was cured, he designed a temple in honor of Surya, the Sun God.

 Primarily, however, this temple was meant to glorify the life and times of a king and his court. the stress of the sculptures and carvings, therefore, is on luxury, valour, pomp and sensuousness.
 Keep this in mind once you walk round the temple.
 Let your imagination fly to ascertain and listen to the musicians and therefore the sounds of the royal hunt; the amorous whispers of the courtesans leaning languidly against pillars, or perfuming their bodies within the smoke of fragrant fires; hear the soft pad-pad of a lumbering elephant and therefore the tong-tong of the bell around its neck; scent the aromas of wealthy viands simmering in an exceedingly cooking pot, Konarak, then, was a burgeoning royal capital.

-Traditions, though, don’t seem to be as simply eroded because the stones of temples.
-Every year, when the moon waxes within the January-February month of Magha, an excellent truthful is held around alittle saline pool, 3 kilometres from the temple.
+Traditions, though, don’t seem to be as simply eroded because of the stones of temples.
+Every year, when the moon waxes within the January-February month of Magha, an excellent truthful is held around a little saline pool, 3 kilometers from the temple.
 The pool has been renamed the Chandrabhanga.
 Pilgrims bathe before dawn and look ahead to the red orb of the sun to rise out of the ocean.
-Then they walk to the temple for his or her wealthy rituals of worship.
+Then they walk to the temple for their wealthy rituals of worship.